 Nevada has solid laws around properly lighting one’s bicycle while riding at night.
 This was done to address visibility issues.
 When riding at night, or at any time when it’s too hard to see vehicles 1,000 feet ahead, cyclists must have the following on their bikes in order to be both safe and legal:

-- A front head lamp that emits white light visible from at least five hundred feet.
+- A front headlamp that emits a white light visible from at least five hundred feet.

 - Reflective materials on the sides of the bike that is visible from at least six hundred feet, or a lamp visible on both sides that is visible from at least five hundred feet.